 One of the many benefits of an FSA is that it covers everyday health care costs, which can range from regular medical checkups to blood pressure monitors.
-But if you have an FSA, you may be wondering whether or not skin problems fall under standard healthcare expenses covered under your account.
-In other words, are dermatology treatments eligible expenses with your FSA?
+But, you may be wondering if any dermatological treatments eligible expenses with your FSA.

 Which dermatology treatments are covered?